Women Can Finally Drive In Saudi Arabia, But They're Far From Liberated

 Driving aside, male guardianship has been and continues to be a pervasive discriminatory practice in Saudi Arabia.
 The male guardianship system requires every woman to have some kind of male guardian — a father, brother, husband, or even a son — who makes major life decisions for them.
 That includes getting married, traveling out of the country, and applying for a passport.
 According to Reuters, Saudi officials say women won’t need permission to drive or have a guardian in the car while driving.

-Granting women the right to drive is a step towards revitalizing the Saudi workforce and enabling them to join in.
+Granting women the right to drive is a step towards revitalising the Saudi workforce and enabling them to join in.
 By 2030, the nation hopes to raise the number of working Saudi women from 22% to 30%, in large part because women will be able to travel on their own.
-The decision to lift the driving ban is a strategy sandwiched between the crown prince’s other proposals, including raising gas prices, issuing licenses for commercial movie theaters, and opening Saudi Arabia to tourism.
+The decision to lift the driving ban is a strategy sandwiched between the crown prince’s other proposals, including raising gas prices, issuing licenses for commercial cinemas, and opening Saudi Arabia to tourism.

 Advertisement